 Engineers in industries as diverse as food and beverage to medical trust Minnesota Rubber & Plastics for our custom molded rubber development and manufacturing capabilities.

 When clients are facing tough molded rubber engineering challenges, they turn to us early in a project for our material science, design, and manufacturing expertise.
 The result: quick answers, multiple options and long-term project success.
-With our science-based approach to solving problems, we specialize in designing and manufacturing close-tolerance components and assemblies that must comply with stringent federal regulations for finished Class 1, 2, and 3 Medical Device products.
+Our elastomer capabilities cover a wide range of materials including black rubber, gum stock silicone/High Consistency Rubber (HCR), and Liquid Silicone Rubber (LSR).
+With our science-based approach to solving problems, we specialize in designing and manufacturing close-tolerance components and assemblies that must comply with stringent federal regulations such as finished Class 1, 2, and 3 Medical Device product regulations.

 On-premise advanced materials lab saves time and costs